DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 ## Authentication
 Configure the authentication model.

-There are four separate flags that control which model is used: `tanagra.auth.disableChecks`, `tanagra.auth.iapGkeJwt`, `tanagra.auth.iapAppEngineJwt`, `tanagra.auth.bearerToken`.
+There are four separate flags that control which model is used: `tanagra.auth.disableChecks`, `tanagra.auth.iapGkeJwt`, `tanagra.auth.iapAppEngineJwt`, `tanagra.auth.gcpAccessToken`.
 In the future these will be combined into a single flag.
 For now, **you must set all four flags and only one should be true**.

-### tanagra.auth.bearerToken
-**required** boolean

-When true, the service expects a Google OAuth bearer token.
-The service calls Google's `https://www.googleapis.com/oauth2/v2/userinfo` endpoint to get the email address of the user from the token.
-More details in the [GCP documentation](https://developers.google.com/identity/openid-connect/openid-connect#obtaininguserprofileinformation).

-*Environment variable:* `TANAGRA_AUTH_BEARER_TOKEN`

 ### tanagra.auth.disableChecks
 **required** boolean